-The Group's financial liabilities include trade and other payables.
+The Company's financial liabilities comprise lease liabilities and trade and other payables.

-All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
+All financial liabilities are recognised initially at fair value and, in the case of accounts payable, net of directly attributable transaction costs.
+Refer to the accounting policy on leases for the initial recognition and measurement of lease liabilities, as this is not in the scope of IFRS 9.